finos/common-domain-model/documentation/source/documentation.rst

    closedState ClosedState (0..1) <"The qualification of what led to the execution closure alongside with the dates on which this closure takes effect.">
    settlementTerms SettlementTerms (0..1) <"The execution settlement terms, which is applicable for products such as securities">

-The ``Execution`` type includes:

-* a ``TradableProduct`` object to describe a financial product that is ready to be traded (as detailed in the `Tradable Product Section`_),
-* plus additional attributes to describe that execution, such as the transaction parties, execution venue (if any) and settlement terms.
+In addition to the tradable product, the ``Execution`` type includes attributes such as the trade date, transacting parties, execution venue (if any) and settlement terms to describe that execution.

 The ``settlementTerms`` attribute define how the transaction should be settled (including the settlement date), for instance in a *delivery-versus-payment* scenario for a cash security transaction or a *payment-versus-payment* scenario for an FX spot or forward transaction.
 The actual settlement amount(s) will need to use the *price* and *quantity* agreed as part of the tradable product.